Blog

 5. Decide On A Candidate and Inform All Involved

-Lastly, once the candidate is locked down and both sides are in agreement, inform all those who didn’t get the position of your decision.
-If they have questions about why they didn’t get the job, be as transparent as you can about why.
-They may have lacked certain skills or qualifications, and this will give them the opportunity to work on those for the next time a job is open.
+Lastly, once the high potential leader is identified, take time to talk to others who may not be quite ready yet to be a part of a succession plan.
+If they have questions about why now isn’t the time, be as transparent as you can about why.
+They may need to develop certain skills, abilities, or qualifications, and this will give them the opportunity to work on those.

-Next, create a transition plan for what the next steps are for a candidate after they’re selected.
+Next, create a transition plan for what the next steps are for a candidate after they’re selected for an open position.
 This plan will define what the new candidate will do between being selected and starting the new role.
-It also defines what the person leaving should do to help this process along.
+It also defines what the person leaving can do to help this process along.

 • The timeline for the full transition